rgee0/docs-1/docs/README.md

 * TCP (L4) tunnels can be used to connect TCP services such as a database, a reverse proxy, RDP, Kubernetes or SSH to the Internet.
 A single tunnel can expose multiple ports on an exit-server
 * HTTPS (L7) tunnels can be used to connect one or more HTTP endpoints from one network to another.
 A single tunnel can expose multiple websites or hosts, including LoadBalancing and multiple clients to one server.

-inlets PRO has secure defaults and comes includes additional documentation, examples, and integrations to make it easier to use.
+inlets PRO has secure defaults and includes additional documentation, examples, and integrations to make it easier to use.
 It also has a commercial license and support available.

 In the diagram we can see a developer has exposed a Node.js website on his or her laptop through the use of inlets and a server that has a public IPv4 address.